Kunukunuk/Dota2Stats/README.md

 # *Dota2Stats*

-**Dota2Stats** is an ios app that uses steam api to get information about dota 2.
+**Dota2Stats** is an ios app that uses https://wiki.teamfortress.com/wiki/WebAPI to get information about dota 2.

 Time spent: **10** hours spent in total